 Transitions in Later Life Learning Community

-Established at the beginning of 2016, we will continue to come together during 2017-18 to increase understanding about transitions and secure better support for people in mid to later life.
+Our report, Transitions in Later Life: Learning Community 2016-17, outlines learning that has emerged from the first two years of the learning community and identifies key themes.
+We will continue to come together during 2017-18 to increase understanding about transitions and secure better support for people in mid to later life.

 Age & Opportunity (Ireland), Manchester Mind, NHS West Cheshire and Wirral, The Beth Johnson Foundation, Centre for Policy on Ageing, Ageing Without Children, Tavistock Centre for Couple’s Relationships, Envisage CIC, WEA Scotland, Positive Ageing Associates, Positive Psychology Training, and the Centre for Ageing Better.